Ajithkrm6/Dev-Docs/Node-Express-Mysql Setup/setup.md

    - search **mysql2** and install to make db connection.

+   - search dotenv and install, by this approch we can hide confidential details.

+   - once after installing create file in root with name **.env**, when we make changes in .env we have to **_restart the server_**

 3. In the terminal use command `npm install express-generator` with this command we can create the recommended project skeleton.

+# Folder Structure:

+- controllers

+- routes --> all the routes will be created in folder for example
+  - login.js
+  - signup.js
+  - users.js